Number squeezed and fragmented states of strongly interacting bosons in a double well: The System

 $S=0$ corresponds to no squeezing, and $S=1$ corresponds to a fully squeezed state, in which $\sigma_{n}=0$.

 Based on this qualitative argument, we would expect squeezing to increase with interaction strength.
-This is indeed the prediction of the two-mode mean-field model when the two wells are well-separated~\cite{Javanainen1999}, but as we shall see below, it fails to hold when this condition isn't met.
-Additionally, the results of the eight-mode model also disagree with this simple picture.
+This is indeed the prediction of the two-mode mean-field model when the two wells are well-separated~\cite{Javanainen1999}, but as we shall see below, it fails to hold when this condition is not met.
+The results of both the more accurate eight-mode model and the exact Quantum Monte Carlo simulations will also be shown to disagree with this simple picture.